haskell/haskell-ide-engine/README.md

 ln -s hie-bin-dir/hie* /usr/local/bin/
 ```

-Alternatively, you can install from source with `./Shakefile.hs build`.
+Alternatively, you can install from source with `make build`.

 ### Installation with Nix